meizabel/documentation/README.md

 The Framework provides implementations of the most important CQRS/ES building blocks.
-You can find out more about Spine key concepts [here](concepts.md).
+You can find out more about key architecture concepts [here](concepts.md).

-While working on Spine we absorbed great industry [experience](prior_art.md) and inspired by many modern works in this field.
+While working on Spine we absorbed great industry [experience](prior_art.md) and were inspired by many modern works in this field.

 ### Get Started